 This website stores cookies on your computer.
 These cookies are used to collect information about how you interact with our website and allow us to remember your browser.
 We use this information to improve and customize your browsing experience, for analytics and metrics about our visitors both on this website and other media, and for marketing purposes.
-By using this website, you accept and agree to be bound by UVic’s Terms of Use and Protection of Privacy Policy.
-If you do not agree to the above, you must not use this website.
+By using this website, you accept and agree to be bound by UVic’s Terms of Use for web and social media privacy.
+If you do not agree to the above, you can configure your browser’s setting to “do not track.”

 Skip to main content

-Canada Graduate Research Scholarship - Doctoral (CGRS D) program
+Canada Graduate Research Scholarship - Doctoral (CGRSD) program

-The CGRS D is awarded through the Canadian Institutes of Health Research (CIHR), the Natural Sciences and Engineering Research Council of Canada (NSERC) and the Social Sciences and Humanities Research Council (SSHRC).
-The CGRS D supports research excellence in a wide variety of disciplines.
+The CGRSD is awarded through the Canadian Institutes of Health Research (CIHR), the Natural Sciences and Engineering Research Council of Canada (NSERC) and the Social Sciences and Humanities Research Council (SSHRC).
+The CGRSD supports research excellence in a wide variety of disciplines.

-Refer to the CGRS D for complete program information including eligibility, application instructions, and selection criteria.
+Refer to the CGRSD for complete program information including eligibility, application instructions, and selection criteria.

 Amount